Online Drawing Development Year One-year intensive

 - Ensure all images are of good quality.
 Works should be created within the last three years.

-- Label each file as follows:
+- Label your media in the applicant portal as follows:

-- Dimensions should be listed in centimetres.
+State category: 'Drawing' or 'Additional Work' - Dimensions should be listed in centimetres.

 - Keep the medium description concise (main material and surface only).